Del Taco settles U.S. sexual harassment charges, enters consent decree

 The EEOC said the harassment, including by a third male employee, occurred almost daily, and that victims who spoke up were retaliated against by having their work schedules changed or hours shortened.

-It also said Del Taco should have known what was occurring through complaints to supervisors, human resources and its 1-800 hotline, but failed to adequately follow up or discipline wrongdoers.
+It also said Del Taco should have known what had occurred through complaints to supervisors, human resources and its 1-800 hotline, but failed to adequately follow up or discipline wrongdoers.

+In a statement on Wednesday, Del Taco said it cooperated with the EEOC, took harassment allegations very seriously, and was "committed to providing a safe environment for all employees and customers, free from harassment of any kind."

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))